0xcert/framework/docs/api/ethereum.md

 | Argument | Description
 |-|-
 | ledgerId | [required] A `string` representing an address of the ERC-721 related smart contract on the Ethereum blockchain.
-| provider | [required] An instance of a HTTP or MetaMask provider.
+| provider | [required] An instance of an HTTP or MetaMask provider.

 **Example:**